 Form a group with local market leaders in real estate

-A network with intuitive real estate market knowledge can help you understand things better, avail actionable information, and make right decisions at the right time.
+A network with intuitive real estate market knowledge can help you understand things better, avail actionable information, and make the right decisions at the right time.
 “When entering a market or gaining a better understanding of your own, look for local market leaders who have the insight you can trust.
-On a daily basis, I network with real estate wholesalers, agents, realtors, attorneys, developers, builders and my mentors to determine whether actions I take in a given area will be profitable over time,” says Abhi Golhar of real estate firm Summit & Crowne.
+On a daily basis, I network with real estate wholesalers, agents, realtors, attorneys, developers, builders, and my mentors to determine whether actions I take in a given area will be profitable over time,” says Abhi Golhar of real estate firm Summit & Crowne.

 Have a network with great people